bhawana30/EcoSnap/README.md

 🥤 Keep track of how many plastic items you've recycled<br>
 🌍 Change your location for specific advice<br>
 ✨...and much more to come - all for free & no sign in needed!

-## Installation
-You can deploy to Vercel directly by [clicking here](https://vercel.com/new/clone?repository-url=https://github.com/alyssaxuu/ecosnap).